 Aviation Maintenance Technician Program

-- Certificate: Aviation Maintenance Technician - 45 credit hours
+- Aviation Maintenance Technician Certification – FAA A&P Certificate Program (L48T855K)

-Liberty Aviation Maintenance Technician Program is designed for the FAA portion to be completed as a single block in one year and, if chosen, the associate degree classes completed in an additional year.
-The Aviation Maintenance Technician Program classes currently begin in January, May and August.
+Our Aviation Maintenance Technician Program is designed for the FAA Part 147 certificate portion to be completed as a single block in one year and, if you choose, you can complete your associate degree in an additional year.
+The bachelor’s degree is designed as a 4-year program including the one-year intensive Airframe and Powerplant (A&P) training.
+Aviation Maintenance Technician Program classes begin in January, May, and August.

 - Uniforms: $150.00 (estimate)